glotzerlab/software/doc/clusters/bridges2.rst

 ---------------

 `Bridges-2 <https://www.psc.edu/resources/bridges-2/>`_ is an HPC cluster at PSC with GPU and CPU nodes.
-Apply for resources on Bridges through the `XSEDE <https://www.xsede.org/>`_ program.
+Apply for resources on Bridges through the `ACCESS <https://allocations.access-ci.org/>`_ program.

 Downloading
 ***********